 In accordance with the Camera Surveillance Act of March 21, 2007, the use of CCTV requires a separate registration with the Privacy Commission.
-In case of CCTV surveillance at the workplace, an additional registration with the Privacy Commission is required in accordance with Collective Labor Agreement n°68 concerning camera surveillance at the workplace.
+In the case of CCTV surveillance at the workplace, an additional registration with the Privacy Commission is required in accordance with Collective Labour Agreement no. 68 concerning camera surveillance at the workplace.